 On Aug.
-11, the Bureau of Land Management (BLM) released draft land-use regulations in the name of Gunnison sage-grouse protection in Colorado and southwest Utah.
+11, the Bureau of Land Management (BLM) released draft land-use regulations in the name of Gunnison sage-grouse protection in Colorado and southeast Utah.
 The draft regulations come in light of the U.S.

 Anyone who has stepped foot inside Notre Dame Cathedral or Prague Castle is sure to be grateful to the French and Czechian governments for preserving such awesome pieces of history.
 America has her own spectacular historic sites—ranging from Pueblo adobe buildings of the Southwest to the French Quarter of New Orleans.

 New guidance issued by the current administration now calls for all federal agencies to consider climate change before taking any action, whether it’s building a military base, approving a logging job, or allowing grazing to continue on federal land.
 The guidance, released by the Council on Environmental Quality (CEQ) on Aug.